 Several factors have likely contributed to a more volatile market.
-It is not the purpose of this section to give a complete list of such factors, but rather to discuss some possible contributing elements.
+It is not our purpose here to give a complete list of such factors, but rather to discuss some possible contributing elements.
 Potential factors include the 2005 maximum allowable biomass restriction, the 2006 introduction of the Fish Pool ASA futures market for salmon, input-factor market trends, general demand conditions for fish and other foods, the Chilean disease crisis and the increasing use of bilateral contracts.
-An empirical investigation of volatility and food prices is provided in section 4.
+An empirical investigation of volatility and food prices is provided later.

-The market for salmon is competitive; there is little evidence of significant market power (Asche, L., et al., 2011).
-In competitive markets for storable commodities there is a predicted positive relationship between price and volatility (Deaton and Laroque, 1992,1996; Pindyck, 2001; Chambers and Bailey, 1996; Wright and Williams, 1991).
+The market for salmon is competitive; there is little evidence of significant market power (Asche & Bjørndal, 2011).In competitive markets for storable commodities there is a predicted positive relationship between price and volatility (Wright & Williams, 1991; Chambers & Bailey, 1996; Deaton & Laroque, 1992, 1996; Pindyck, 2001).
 When the commodity is scarce both price and volatility will increase.
 Scarcity means that limited stocks are available to smooth demand fluctuations.
 This is associated with a speculative stock-out or a large convenience yield on remaining stocks.